Karath-Vamsi/Gradient-descent/README.md

 # Gradient Descent algorithm

-The working algorithm for gradient descent using python
+The working algorithm for gradient descent using python.